jacobhilton/backgammon/README.md

 ### Increasing the size of the neural network

 We studied the effect of increasing the size of the neural network on performance.
-As part of this we introduced an expanded board representation, with additional nodes specifying whether the number of counters on a point is at greater than or equal to 4, 5 and 6, and further additional nodes representing the number of counters on the bar and that have been borne off, for a total of 326 rather than 198 nodes.
+As part of this we introduced an expanded board representation, with additional nodes specifying whether the number of counters of a player on a point is at greater than or equal to 4, 5 and 6, and further additional nodes representing the number of counters of a player on the bar and the number of counters that a player has borne off.
+This expanded representation has a total of 326 rather than 198 nodes.

 We tested three different neural network architectures:
-- using 1 hidden layer of size 40, sigmoid activation, and the same board representation as before;
+- with 1 hidden layer of size 40, sigmoid activation, and the same board representation as before;
-- using 2 hidden layers of size 80, sigmoid activation, and the expanded board representation;
+- with 2 hidden layers of size 80, sigmoid activation, and the expanded board representation;
-- and using 5 hidden layers of size 400, relu activation, and the expanded board representation.
+- and with 5 hidden layers of size 400, relu activation, and the expanded board representation.

 100 test games were played after every 10 training games between a bot that chooses moves using the neural network and a bot that chooses moves using a fully-trained neural network with the first architecture (both with no look-ahead).